TanjaKec/mws/content/home/experience.md

     * Teaching and developing of undergraduate and postgraduate courses
     * Participating in research teams and other collaborative research initiatives
     * Personal tutoring to 1st year undergraduate program students and placement visits
-    * Developing and delivering data analysis course training for university’s staff members
+    * Developing and delivering data analysis course training for university staff members
     *	Participating in the University’s various outreach activities
   location: U.K.
   title: Lecturer of Quantitative Modelling